dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 ![Use TeamViewer to remotely administer Android device - example](./media/android-teamviewer.png)

-When you start a remote session, an end user sees a notification flag on the Company Portal app icon on their device.
-A notification also displays when the app opens.
-The user can then accept the remote assistance request.
+When you start a remote session, users see a notification flag on the Company Portal app icon on their device.
+A notification also appears when the app opens.
+Users can then accept the remote assistance request.

+> [!NOTE]
+> Windows devices that are enrolled by using "userless" methods such as DEM and WCD do not show the TeamViewer notification in the Company Portal.
+We recommend that you use the TeamViewer portal to generate the session in these scenarios.

 In TeamViewer, you can complete a range of actions on the device, including taking control of the device.
 For full details of what you can do, see the [TeamViewer guidance](https://www.teamviewer.com/support/documents/).